NelsonPython/autonomousQA/testLogin.md

-# Automating your login tests
+# Automating testing of error messages for wrong passwords

-**This script automates testing the error message that appears when a user enters the wrong password**
+**This simple script automates testing that an error message appears when a user enters the wrong password**

 ### Pre-requisites